simonmichael/hledger/doc/AI.md

   in preparation for more sustainable versions (local LLMs, ASIC LLMs) coming soon.

 - It is a learning experiment that can be discontinued or even rolled back at any time.

+## Rules of engagement

+Here are our current policies for AI use in hledger.

+- hledger does not use AI at runtime.

+- hledger 1.x (2007..2025) was developed without AI assistance.

+- hledger 2.x (2026..) is developed with careful AI assistance.

+- We aim to increase quality and maintainability, not decrease them.

+- The codebase remains human maintainable.
+At any time we can stop using AI and keep moving forward.

+- The human committer is responsible for everything in their commits.

+- We want to use only the more principled/trustworthy/sustainable tools and providers.
+  So we try to use only Anthropic, Ecosia, local LLMs, and such.

+- We try to keep track of, optimise, and limit our AI resource usage (measured by tokens in & out, eg).

+- We monitor the impact of AI tools on the project, ourselves, and the planet, and make adjustments when needed.